krakend/examples/governance/README.md

 - `freemium`
 - `premium`

-The `premium` users have more **lives** to play each day / and hour (because are paying users).
+The `premium` users have more **credits** to play each day / and hour (because they are paying users).
 Since this is tied to our earnings, we are going to user a **redis cluster** to limit this resource.

 The tier for a player is extracted from its api key, using the roles feature,